FloSch62/ansible-eda-demo/README.md

 - `vars/topology/toponodes.yml` lists the five TopoNodes created by the demo; adjust platforms, versions, or IPs if desired.
 - `vars/topology/topolinks.yml` describes the interface resources and TopoLinks that interconnect the nodes.
 Tune interface names, speeds, or link memberships to reflect your lab.
 - `playbooks/deploy-environment.yaml` orchestrates the environment workflow by including the modular task files in `playbooks/tasks/`.
-- `playbooks/tasks/` contains the discrete task groups for authentication, resource preparation, and transaction submission.
+- `playbooks/tasks/` contains the discrete task groups for authentication, resource preparation, CX tooling integration, and transaction submission.
+- `playbooks/templates/cx_topology.yaml.j2` renders a lab-ready topology document that mirrors the active inventory.
+- `tools/topology/topo.sh` provides helper commands to push the generated topology and simulation topology into CX via the toolbox pod.
+- `vars/topology/simtopo.yml` lists the simulated servers that should be attached to each leaf interface.

 ## Prerequisites